15 Tips for a Healthy Year

 Great thought!
 To help you along, here are 15 tips to get you healthy this year:

 1. A gradual, personalized exercise program that takes into account your anatomy and physiology is important.
 Your physical therapist can conduct an evaluation and assist with this.

 2. Make yourself accountable to someone other than yourself.
 Log your exercises (either at home or at the gym) in a journal and inform your physical therapist about your progress.

 3. Self-confidence is critical.
 Believe in yourself and your ability to become stronger, healthier and more functional.
 If you think you can, then you CAN!

-4. Visualize yourself as being stronger, with increase energy, as if you already achieved your goals.
-Positive expectations of health, vitality and energy are helpful to improve your health and well being.
+4. Visualize yourself as being stronger, with increased energy, as if you already achieved your goals.
+Positive expectations of health, vitality, and energy are helpful to improve your health and well being.

 5. Drink plenty of water.
 Hydration is important for your blood, kidney, and joints.